WumpusTheCoder/AnnoyingBot/README.md

   $nuke - NEVER RUN THIS COMMAND UNLESS YOU HAVE EXPLICIT PERMISSION FROM THE SERVER OWNER - Takes advantages of line brakes and keeps putting "nuke" in the chat over 1mil times.

+# How To Use It and Install It:
+1. Download/Clone this repository
+2. Make a new project on Pycharm to make a venv file (or do it yourself)
+3. In either python or on your code editor, run the program and wait for it to say: Bot Online and Connected.

+# The Credits & a Bit More

 If you like this project and wish to see more commands, please star this project as it helps me GREATLY in exposure.